vshn/ftaeger-mailhog/README.markdown

 * `mailhog::config`:  Handles deployment of mailhog config file
 * `mailhog::service`: Handles deployment of the init.d script

+#### Download binary
+Due to the size limit of packages uploaded to the Forge, the module was designed to offer two options on where to source the MailHog binary from:
+* `$download_mailhog = true` (default): The MailHog binary will be downloaded from the official MailHog Github repository.
+This is good for a few servers as this is very modular and the module can be used right away.
+* `$download_mailhog = false`: The MailHog binary will be sourced from the "files" subdirectory of this module.
+This is perfect to roll out multiple hosts with this module.
+In case this feature is required, the admin needs to download the 3 MailHog Linux binaries (MailHog_linux_386, MailHog_linux_arm, MailHog_linux_amd64) to the "files" folder of this module.
+Just call the mailhog class with `$download_mailhog = false`.

 ###Parameters
 The following parameters are available in the ::mailhog class: